AndrewEllis93/Print-Tuning-Guide/articles/build_surface_adhesion.md

         - *:warning: Voron V2 and Trident have a ~10-15C temperature drop due to the thickness of the bed.
 Most people run ~110C for ABS because of this.
     - Some filament brands recommend inaccurate/conservative temperatures.
 Try standard temps instead if you are having issues.

-- Use adequately wide line widths (in your slicer) for your first layer.
+- Use adequately thick line widths (in your slicer) for your first layer.
     - I use [:page_facing_up:**120%**](/articles/before_we_begin.md#a-note-about-line-width) normally, but higher line widths can further increase adhesion.
         - Thicker widths create more pressure against the build surface, resulting in a better bond.